top of page

 Family roots will provide a solid foundation for your own story as you learn how to transform your memories into vivid, compelling narratives.

-Publishing - Holly Kammier, Barbara Kronin
+Publishing - Holly Kammier, Barbara Pronin

 Enjoy a guided walk along the publishing path by writers who've traveled it and those who create it.